 One advantage of the “open” technique is that it allows the surgeon better exposure to the nasal anatomy.
 One advantage of “closed” Rhinoplasty is that it causes less disruption of the nasal tip blood supply, which lessens post surgical nasal tip swelling, as well as reducing the risk of nasal tip complications.

 Revision Rhinoplasty is a “do over” of a nose upon which the original Rhinoplasty was unskillfully performed.
 In most cases, Revision Rhinoplasty is necessary because the original surgery was performed too aggressively, resulting in an “over operated” look.

 Importantly, the ability to breathe through the nose is considered paramount to the outcome of any nasal surgery and many Rhinoplasty cases are actually Septorhinoplasty given straightening of nasal septum is very important in improving the nasal airway.
 During your initial consultation your doctor will discuss all details of your case including: if you are a good candidate, surgical options and techniques, potential risks and complications of surgery, pre- and post-operative instructions, and recovery course, as well as what to expect after surgery.

 You should be highly selective in choosing a surgeon for Rhinoplasty, as it is one of the most surgically and aesthetically challenging procedures performed today.

-Dr. Julian and Dr. Woo are both Board Certified Oral and Maxillofacial Surgeons with experience in all aspects of Facial Cosmetic Surgery including that of the Nose, Sinuses, Eyes, Ears, Chin, Cheek, etc. They are skilled and experienced in all techniques of Rhinoplasty and Sinus Surgery, and will strive to create the nose that is natural looking and harmonious with the rest of your face.
+Drs.
+Julian, Woo and Zakhary are Board Certified Oral and Maxillofacial Surgeons with experience in all aspects of Facial Cosmetic Surgery including that of the Nose, Sinuses, Eyes, Ears, Chin, Cheek, etc. They are skilled and experienced in all techniques of Rhinoplasty and Sinus Surgery, and will strive to create the nose that is natural looking and harmonious with the rest of your face.